-Since the winter semester 2014/15, the Department of Literature has been restructuring its master's level education by replacing the individual master’s programmes British and American Studies, German Literature, Romance Literatures (with a focus on French, Italian and Spanish Literatures) as well as Slavic Literatures with a single master’s programme in Literature (“Konstanzer Masterschule”).
+The Department of Literature combines the individual master’s programmes British and American Studies, German Literature, Romance Literatures (with a focus on French, Italian and Spanish Literatures) as well as Slavic Literatures into a single master’s programme in Literature (“Konstanzer Masterschule”).

-The four-semester programme (120 ECTS credits) is comprised of two main areas: a general module worth 54 ECTS credits and several specialisation modules in one philological discipline (66 ECTS credits).
-It has been designed to promote close contact between students pursuing various areas of specialisation from the beginning of the programme right up to the day they graduate.
+The four-semester programme (120 ECTS credits) is comprised of two main areas: a general module worth 54 ECTS credits and several specialization modules in one philological discipline (66 ECTS credits).
+It has been designed to promote close contact between students pursuing various areas of specialization from the beginning of the programme right up to the day they graduate.

-In the MA Literature programme, the following areas of specialisation are available:
+In the MA Literature programme, the following areas of specialization are available:

 - English Literatures and Cultures

 - French Literature